 Independent and Assisted Living

-Oakmont Gardens offers independent and assisted living in a beautiful campus style setting.
+Oakmont Gardens, which is independently owned, offers independent and assisted living in a beautiful campus style setting.
 It is an “all inclusive” style of apartment living which includes three meals per day, weekly housekeeping, weekly laundry, transportation, activities, outings and the OVA amenities.
 Apartment living includes one- and two-bedroom independent units.
 Shopping, hair salon and barber shop and many activities, such as concerts and clubs, are located on site at the complex.
 Fully supported assisted living services are also available to meet the individual needs of residents.

 Garden residents are members of Oakmont Village Association and have access to all facilities, clubs and services conveniently located near the Oakmont main Activities Center….
 Learn More.